This episode discusses the subject of suicide and so listener discretion is advised.

 Step 4: This is hard, but give yourself time, however painful it is.

 Eventually, things work out.
 You might still be disfellowshipped.
 You may still be shunned.
 It may still hurt terribly, but gradually you will find the sting wears off somewhat.
 In time, you will even find a new path.
 I have.
 It’s taken me two-and-a-half years to get to where I am now and I still have tons of work to do.
 I still get terribly depressed, but I’m functioning.
-I’ve found a new purpose here on OnionUnlimited, helping other people who have left, or are thinking of leaving, the cult.
+I’ve found a new purpose here on OnionUnlimited, helping other people who have left, or are thinking of leaving the cult.
 I’ve even found love again!
-So yeah, things do get better.
+So yes, things do get better.
 You just have to give it time and trust the process.